Duncan Fallowell

-Duncan Fallowell (born 1948) is an English novelist, travel writer, memoirist, journalist and critic.
+Duncan Fallowell FRSL (born 26 September 1948) is an English novelist, travel writer, memoirist, journalist and critic.

 Early life

-Fallowell was born on 26 September 1948 in London.
-His family later moved to Somerset and Essex, before settling in Berkshire.
-While at St Paul's School, London, he established a friendship with John Betjeman, and through him, links to literary London.
-In 1967 he went to Magdalen College, Oxford (BA and MA in History).
-At the university he was a pupil of Karl Leyser, Hugh Trevor-Roper, and Howard Colvin.
+Fallowell was born on 26 September 1948 in London, son of Thomas Edgar Fallowell, of Finchampstead, near Wokingham, Berkshire, and La Croix-Valmer, France, and Celia, née Waller.
+His father, marketing director for a wire manufacturing company, founded the family business Arrow Wire Products in 1965.
+He had been an officer in the RAF during World War II.
+The family moved to Somerset and Essex, before settling in Berkshire.
+While at St Paul's School, London, Fallowell established a friendship with John Betjeman, and through him, links to literary London.
+In 1967, he went to Magdalen College, Oxford (BA and MA in Modern History).
+At the university, he was a pupil of Karl Leyser, Hugh Trevor-Roper, and Howard Colvin.
 He was also part of a group experimenting with psychedelic drugs.
 While an undergraduate he became a friend of April Ashley, whose biography he later wrote.